ramon-angosto/ArgosCam/README.md

 The OS version I used for the project was Jetpack 4.5

 The programming language used is python.
-A detailed explanation of the libraries used can be found in the READ_ME file inside the folder called Code. <!-- link a carpeta -->
+A detailed explanation of the libraries used can be found in the READ_ME file inside the folder called [Code](https://github.com/ramon-angosto/ArgosCam/tree/main/code).

 <p align="center">
   <img alt="Jetson connections" width="300" height="200" src="https://user-images.githubusercontent.com/61985816/138739706-97fdc6f1-32b2-446a-a2d2-1f27819f2863.png">